nxquang-al/polygon-auto-annotate-tool/README.md

 ## Demo
 👉 Check out this website: [polygon-auto-annotate-tool.fly.dev](https://polygon-auto-annotate-tool.fly.dev/).
 You can test with these images: [test-images](https://drive.google.com/drive/folders/1po0LUBBqHOxvt91WXIWwANrdq9zhQzNt?usp=sharing)
-- Because of the hardware resources constraint, it may take time to run the website (~5-7 seconds for an inference), and it can run out of memory if you test on large images.
+- Because of the hardware resources constraint, it may take time to run the website (~7-8 seconds for an inference), and it can run out of memory if you test on large images.
+If there is nothing changed, then either the server runs out of memory or the model cannot segment the target.
 We recommend to install and run the app locally for a better experience.
+- **TODO:** Set a loading screen while waiting for a server response.

 👉 YouTube video for how to install and demo: [demo-video](https://www.youtube.com/watch?v=yfaS8WqXEEY)